stanford-cs348k/camera_asst/README.md

     wget http://cs348k.stanford.edu/spring20content/asst/asst1scenes.tgz
     tar -xvf asst1scenes.tgz

-This is a large 640MB download since it contains burst sequences for several high-resolution captures.
+This is a large 640 MB download since it contains burst sequences for several high-resolution captures.
 If you seek to work on Myth (and not a personal machine), you are going to need a larger AFS quota.
 Please let the staff know if you require this, and we'll help you make the request to Stanford IT.

 __Build Instructions__